scrapinghub/exporters/docs/contributing.rst

 Contributing
 ============

-There are many ways to contribute to Exporters project.
+There are many ways to contribute to Ozzy project.
 Here are some of them:

     - Report bugs and request features in the issue tracker, trying to follow the guidelines detailed in Reporting bugs below.